livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 ![](images/media_1239244946023_display.png)

-The data grid works with arrays behind the scenes but in the interest of making life easier for some folks there is a dgText property.
+The data grid works with arrays behind the scenes but in the interest of making life easier there is a dgText property.
 The syntax is as follows:

 *set the dgText [ pFirstLineContainsHeaders ] of group "Data Grid" to pText*